Events – Danspace Project

 A shared evening of work by choreographers Glenn Potter-Takata and Jade Manns, who, like Ayano Elson and Wendell Gray II, have both recently shown work-in-development through Danspace’s DraftWork series.

-Glenn Potter-Takata is a Japanese-American performance artist utilizing butoh, score-based movement, improvisation, video, and appropriated media to create performances around the body as a historical site in post-Internment America.
-“I’m really interested in emptiness & nothingness, emphasizing materiality or material quality, and the non-self,” the artist explains.
-A continuation of the in-process work he showed at DraftWork, Immaterial Supreme is a duet performed with Kimiko Tanabe that expounds on notions of the self, Buddhist concepts of emptiness, and the material.
-Using contact microphones and butoh, the Potter-Takata juxtaposes synthetic materials with the natural or organic to create a sonic and visual landscape that pursues a dissolution of the permanent self.
+Glenn Potter-Takata is a Japanese-American artist utilizing in butoh, improvisation, found materials, and consumer products to create performances around the body as a historical site in post-Internment America.
+“I’m really interested in the delineation between notions of emptiness and nothingness, emphasizing materiality or material quality, and the non-self,” the artist explains.
+A continuation of the in-process work he showed at DraftWork, Immaterial Supreme is a collaboration with dancer Kimiko Tanabe and musician Chris Ryan Williams that expounds on notions of the self, Buddhist concepts of emptiness, and the material.
+Using contact microphones and butoh, Potter-Takata juxtaposes synthetic materials with the natural or organic to create a sonic and visual landscape that pursues a dissolution of the permanent self.

 Tickets